waqarhaider/stacbot-be/README.md

 * Start experimenting
 * Develop new features

+# 👉 Deployment

+The deployment was completed using Render (https://dashboard.render.com/).
+Please use the department email for any future updates so the project does not need to be redeployed from scratch.
+Alternatively, you may create a new Render account using your university email and redeploy the application if necessary.

 If you need any help setting it up, just let me know on waqarhaidercheema@gmail.com!